 An advertising for Baden-Württemberg aimed at investors reads "We can do everything - except talk Standard German."
 And it is true.
 While being far lesser known Baden-Württemberg forms the other half of the industrial powerhouse that is Southern Germany.
 It is mainly due to its people.
 A saying describes them as "schaffe, schaffe, Häusle baue" (work, work, build a small little house) - a shorthand for being industrious, hard working, staid, honest, conservative, down to earth and having a horrible accent.
 All building societies that are in operation today in Germany were founded in Baden-Württemberg.
 Telling, huh?
 To top it of most of them are staunchly Christian, either Catholic or Protestant.
 There was a strong Pietism movement in the 18th century that still affects life today, no other area of Germany has as many Protestant fundamentalists as Baden-Württemberg.

 Lake Konstanz, (in German: Bodensee) is the largest lake in all of Germany, it borders aswell to Austria and Switzerland.
-This is a great place for boating and cycling.
-There are several ferries crossing the lake from one place to another, and there is a cycling route going around the lake, than can be done over several days.
-On the German part of the lake, there is a small island called Mainau, which is a place of interest for lovers of flowers and gardens.
+This is a great place for swimming, boating and cycling.
+There are several ferries crossing the lake from one place to another, and there is a cycling route going around the lake, that can be done over several days.
+On the German part of the lake, the famous flower island Mainau, is a place of interest for lovers of flowers and gardens.
 The city of Konstanz offers a lovely old town and some great restaurants.
 Other places worth visiting along the lakeshore include Überlingen and Meersburg.

 © All Rights Reserved milihnama

-The Ulm Minster (Ulmer Münster), located in Ulm, is the largest Lutheran church in the world with a steeple that is over 161.53 metres (530 feet).
-To make it up this steeple a traveller must climb up over 768 steps.
+The Ulm Minster (Ulmer Münster), located in Ulm, is the highest church in the world with a steeple that measures 161.53 metres.
+To make it up this steeple a traveller must climb up 768 steps.
 Once at the top there is stunning view of all of Ulm that makes the climb very worthwhile.
-Construction was started in the 14th century but the slow process of constructing this huge gothic church was not completed until the 19th century.
+Construction was started in the 14th century but the slow process of constructing this huge Gothic church was not completed until the 19th century.
 There is great art to be enjoyed inside the Church and a wonderful feeling of knowing that Mozart once played on its famous massive organ can be felt.

 Stuttgart Airport (STA), about 12 kilometres from Stuttgart, offers a wide range of flights.
 Although there is only one runway, it's the major hub for German based lowcost airlines German Wings and TuiFly.
 Together they form the bulk of arriving and departing flights, with connections throughout Europe and the north of Africa mainly.
 A few destinations include Moscow, London, Agadir, Funchal, Barcelona, Reykjavik, Madrid, Rome, Luxor, Las Palmas de Gran Canaria, Palma de Mallorca, Vienna, Warsaw, Thessaloniki and Lisbon.